actionml/docs.actionml.com/awssetupguide.md

 ## Start PredictionIO

+All needed services startup on boot and should be running.
 To start the PredictionIO EventServer, which is the input gathering part of the system, go to some place you want logs to be stored, like `/usr/local/pio` and start the EventServer as a Daemon.

     nohup pio eventserver &